For Property Owners

 Gross revenue is not the same thing as owner income

-The better question is what happens after fees, channel drag, concessions, and service failures start eating into the gross number.
-That is why Seascape starts with the review instead of a canned promise about how much more revenue any manager can magically create.
+The better question is what happens after fees, booking costs, concessions, and service failures start eating into the gross number.
+That is why Seascape starts with the review instead of a canned promise about how much more revenue any manager can create.

 Revenue Levers